pedestrian-dynamics-HM/vadere/README.md

 These files start the script [git-hook-vadere-software](Documentation/version-control/git-hook-vadere-software).
 2. Make sure that [git-hook-vadere-software](Documentation/version-control/git-hook-vadere-software) is executable.

-To create this file without changes to the current commit, you can choose *Switch/Checkout...* on the Repository folder or you switch to another branch and switch back again using the command line or any other tool you prefer.
+To create the **current_commit_hash.txt** without changes to the current commit, you can choose *Switch/Checkout...* on the Repository folder or you switch to another branch and switch back again using the command line or any other tool you prefer.

 ## Contribution